pylenin/purple-blue/content/posts/excel-with-python.md

 ### Reading data from Excel using Openpyxl

-Let's open an Excel file named `wb1.xlsx` in Python.
+Let's import an Excel file named `wb1.xlsx` in Python using Openpyxl module.
 It has the following data as shown in the image below.

 ![MS Excel file - wb1.xlsx](/img/excel-with-python/wb1.png)